-Another city located in northeastern Poland, Frombork is the smallest, but arguably the most beautiful city on this list.
+Another city located in northeastern Poland on the Baltic Sea, Frombork is the smallest, but arguably the most beautiful city on this list.
 It’s called ‘The Jewel of Warmia’ for a reason – most notably the sheer abundances of culturally significant and historical sites.

 Nicholas Copernicus, who was born in Toruń, another city on this list, spent most of his life in Frombork studying the stars.
 Cathedral Hill, a tower where he made most of his observations, is one of the major drawcards of Frombork.
 The museum in the Old Bishop’s Palace is dedicated to his life and work, including some early editions of his books.

 Frombork was heavily damaged during WW2 but was painstakingly rebuilt by the Polish Boy Scouts.
 Most of the city is build in the goth style, with red bricks and green turrets adorning the most eye-catching landmarks of the city.

 Located on the banks of the Vistula lagoon, the city is a major fishing hub.
 It’s proximity to Russia makes it a great place to stopover on the way to Kaliningrad, which is easily accessible by ferry.